Neil-McCuaig/Team07_Devcon3_Simcade_Prototype/Team7_Devcon3_GDD.md

 # **Mechanics:**

 The main mechanics of our game involve timing a button press correctly in order to get a home run to win the game.
 We wanted to mix a timing mechanic with the unity physics engine in order to get a quick and effective fast paced game.

 # **Controls:**

 Space to have the pitcher begin to throw the ball.
 B to hit with the bat.
+U to reset the level.

 # **Interface:**